makimo/rules-for-young-programmers/README.md

 ## XII

-Acquaintance yourself early with the idea that any program you wrote will be studied by others and it's your responsibility to teach them to orient themselves in your code.
+Acquaint yourself early with the idea that any program you wrote will be studied by others and it's your responsibility to teach them to orient themselves in your code.
 Each program constitutes an act of teaching.

 ## XIII